WeebIndustry/WeebJournal-rest/README.md

 - IDE or text editor.
 - Postgresql
 - Postman or httpie: Testing RestAPI
-- Docker and Kubernetes (currently we don't support containerlization, but prepare it)
+- Docker and Kubernetes

 2. How to contribute to this repo

 - Fork this repo to your own one
 - Create a new branch which follows this format `wj-<YourName>-<pull_request_name_or_some_tag_you_want>`.
 For example: `wj-Aragami1408-add_sharing_post_feature`
 - While you done your work, make the pull request to this repo

+3. How to build and run this?

+- Pull the [Docker](https://www.docker.com/) image via [Docker Hub](https://hub.docker.com/r/aragami1408/weebjournal):

+- Run the image: `docker run -d -p 5000:1408 weebjournal` and test the API in Postman using `localhost:1408`

 ## Contributing